upbound/docs/content/providers/provider-azure/authentication.md

 az identity create --name <kubelet_identity_name> --resource-group <resource_group>
 ```

-Capture the `id` field output as your kubelet identity.
+Capture the `id` field output as your `kubelet` identity.

-Next, create an AKS cluster with the identities you created above.
+Next, create an AKS cluster with the identities you created in the preceding
+command.

 ```shell
 az aks create \